Kornweiss-Medical-LLC/KMLLC/docs/lactate_protocol.md

 6. Measure the third drop.

 **Protocol to find Zone-2 Using a Stationary Bicycle or Trainer**
-1. Over a 10 minute period on your trainer, cycle at a comfortable cadence (suggested 65-80 rpm) and adjust the resistance upward gradually until you're at a difficulty that feels strenuous, but for which you’re certain you can maintain for at least 1 hour.
+1. Over a 10 minute period on your trainer, cycle at a comfortable cadence (suggested 65-80 rpm) and adjust the resistance upward gradually until you're at a difficulty that feels strenuous, but which you’re certain you can maintain for at least 1 hour.
-2. Heart rate will be between 120-150 for most people in this zone.
+2. Heart rate for most people will be between 120-150.
 3. You should be able to comfortably carry on a phone conversation, but you’ll require a breath in between every sentence or two.
 4. If you’re unable to converse comfortably, you’re cycling too intensely.
 5. If you’re having to slow down, you’re cycling too intensely.
-6. Continue at this pace for 45-60 minutes
+6. Settle on an effort to maintain steadily for for 45-60 minutes
 3. Get off the bike
-4. Measure blood lactate
+4. Measure blood lactate immediately
 5. Record parameters: resistance setting, cadence, power, heart rate, duration, lactate, rating of perceived exertion.
 6. Lactate should be between 1.7-1.9 mmol/L
 7. If lactate is greater than 2 mmol/L, decrease the resistance next time.
 If lactate is less than 1.7 mmol/L, increase resistance next time.